DanailMadzharov/mfa-service/README.md

 In order to run this application locally with Docker-Compose we must follow these steps:

-0. Install docker and docker-compose
+0. Install docker and docker-compose, have docker running.
+I suggest restarting it if it is already running, sometimes the build command is not working when fired on an old daemon.

 1. Create a Google Account App password in order to be able to send emails from your email address: